 Some people grow nothing but chrysanthemums, and why not?
 There are so many varieties of mums that you could plant an entire garden of them and achieve almost continuous color by choosing varieties that bloom at different times.
 In this newsletter, we offer tips on how to get the best results with your chrysanthemums, and we include links to those mums that are our personal favorites.

 As the name indicates, Perennial mums will return each year if planted and cared for correctly.
-Many were originally cultivated in Minnesota, such as the highly popular football varieties, of which our favorite is Homecoming.
-We also consider the Peach Centerpiece and Ice Crystal to be exceptionally beautiful.
+Many were originally cultivated in Minnesota, where it gets very cold.

 Belgian mums are actually a subset of perennials.
 Named after their country of origin, they might better be called supermums, in that they are highly prolific, producing as many as one thousand buds per bloom season.
-They are also tougher and hardier than other perennial mums.
+They are also tougher and hardier than other garden mums.
 If you are concerned that your mums might get damaged by wind and rain, or that they might not overwinter, choose Belgian varieties.
-Our favorite is the Mefisto Purple.

 When and How to Plant